 cURLUtils::CloseDownloadedFiles checks the results of files downloading.
 If the file is downloaded, the file object will be closed.
 If we did not use this function, the program would have to be closed or we would have to wait until its completing, in order to view all the downloaded files.

-In this article, we got acquainted with cURL and learned how to use the LibcURL library.
-The listed above LibcURLn examples show how to use interfaces for downloading files both synchronously and asynchronously.
+In this article, we got acquainted with cURL usage and learned how to download file with cURL and the LibcURL library.
+The listed above LibcURL examples show how to use interfaces for downloading files both synchronously and asynchronously.
 Provided asynchronous methods are one of the most important advantages for the related software development.

 The LibcURL library is extremely useful and popular due to its rich features, a proper documentation, examples, and usability.